Growing up in the world of technology

 Growing up in the world today is a bigger responsibility than it was 25 years ago.
 Technology is more advanced, widespread, and easier to use.
 While speaking with a local high school’s entire freshman class this week, London Police began sharing information about bullying.
 The students were provided the definition of bullying and then were asked to shout out the different ways their peers bully. texting_square-460x412-e1375298184445

 Cyber-bullying was the first description approximately 300 students immediately called out.
-Twenty-five years ago, cyber-bullying was just budding--today, it's in full bloom.
-No matter the type of harassment, tormenting, or bullying, it's to be taken seriously.
-There are two School Resource Officers present within the school system currently, and if any student should experience bullying they should report it to the SRO's before it gets out of hand.
+Twenty-five years ago, cyber-bullying was just budding–today, it’s in full bloom.
+No matter the type of harassment, tormenting, or bullying, it’s to be taken seriously.
+There are two School Resource Officers present within the school system currently, and if any student should experience bullying they should report it to the SRO’s before it gets out of hand.
 Any harassment sent via text message or through the internet should be documented/saved in a screenshot by the person being cyber-bullied.
 Click the following link to find out when to involve law enforcement if someone is being bullied:

 http://www.stopbullying.gov/laws/kentucky.html